 Fanhua Announces US$20 Million Share Buyback Program

-/EIN News/ -- GUANGZHOU, China, Dec.
-19, 2022 (GLOBE NEWSWIRE) -- Fanhua Inc. (“Fanhua” or the “Company”) (Nasdaq: FANH), a leading independent financial services provider in China, today announced that its board of directors has approved a corporate share repurchase program under which the Company may repurchase up to US$20 million of its American depositary shares (“ADSs”) from time to time, in such manners as management deems appropriate.
-The repurchased shares will be used to fund the Company’s future acquisitions in relations to the expansion of its open platform.
+GUANGZHOU, China, Dec.
+19, 2022 (GLOBE NEWSWIRE) -- Fanhua Inc. ("Fanhua" or the "Company") FANH, a leading independent financial services provider in China, today announced that its board of directors has approved a corporate share repurchase program under which the Company may repurchase up to US$20 million of its American depositary shares ("ADSs") from time to time, in such manners as management deems appropriate.
+The repurchased shares will be used to fund the Company's future acquisitions in relations to the expansion of its open platform.

 The Company's proposed repurchases will be made from time to time in the open market at prevailing market prices and/or in privately negotiated transactions, depending on market conditions and in accordance with applicable rules and regulations.
 Fanhua plans to fund the share repurchase program from its available cash reserve.